Cynthia Maro, DVM, CVA, CAC, VMRT

 Annette Anléu, DVM

-Dr. Annette Anléu joined the Ellwood Animal Hospital staff in 2002, after graduating from Louisiana State University College of Veterinary Medicine.
 Dr. Anléu treats pet dogs, cats, ferrets and other pocket pets.
-She also has special interest in imaging techniques, such as digital radiography and diagnostic ultrasound and echocardiography.
+She performs dozens of imaging techniques each week, including digital radiography and diagnostic ultrasound and echocardiography.

 Currently, Dr. Anléu performs ultrasound services at the Ellwood Animal Hospital.
 Drs.
-Maro and Anléu oftencoordinate patient care, utilizing imaging techniqes and alternative services to monitor and treat cancer and internal medicine cases, to offer clients more options for their pets' care.
-Dr. Anléu studied Veterinary Spinal Manipulation at the Healing Oasis with Dr. Pedro Rivera and is certified in VSM and the treatment of animal chiropractic subluxations.
-In her free time, Dr. Anléu spends time with her son, enjoys swimming and working with the local YMCA.
+Maro and Anléu often coordinate patient care, utilizing imaging techniqes and alternative services to monitor and treat cancer and internal medicine cases.
+This teamwork gives pet owners more options for their pets' care.
+Dr. Anléu studied veterinary spinal manipulation at the Healing Oasis post-graduate program in Wisconsin with Dr. Pedro Rivera and is certified in VSMT for the treatment of animal chiropractic subluxations.
+In her free time, Dr. Anléu spends time with her family and friends and her 2 cats, and she enjoys the outdoors, working out, swimming and working with her local YMCA.

 Daniel Jones, DVM